GoogleCloudPlatform/bigquery-utils/tools/export_schemas/README.md

 - Google Cloud SDK: The bq command-line tool must be installed and authenticated.
 - Python 3.x: Installed on your local machine or Cloud Shell.
 - IAM Permissions:
-    - bigquery.jobs.create (to run the export query).
+    - roles/bigquery.jobUser (To execute the query job)
-    - bigquery.tables.get and access to INFORMATION_SCHEMA views.
+    - roles/bigquery.metadataViewer (To access the INFORMATION_SCHEMA.TABLES view)

 ## Usage